JanusGraph/janusgraph/docs/storage-backend/cassandra.md

 With Cassandra 4.0, Thrift support will be removed in Cassandra.
 JanusGraph users are recommended to use the `cql` storage backend.

+!!! warning
+    Starting with JanusGraph 0.4.1, all non CQL-backends are deprecated, including `cassandrathrift`, `cassandra` and `embeddedcassandra`.

 !!! note
     If you plan to use a Thrift-based driver and you are using Cassandra 2.2 or higher, you need to explicitly enable Thrift so that JanusGraph